 All candidates are advised that they must have documentary evidence available from the time of application for all achievements for which they score themselves.
 It is advised to ensure you have access to all your documents when you apply to avoid complications later in the process.

 Evidence requirements and tips

-The information below will only apply if the contingency plan is required, however, you can familiarise yourself with it in advance so you are prepared in ther event it is enacted.
+The information below will only apply if you are asked load evidence, however, you can familiarise yourself with it in advance so you are prepared in the event it is requested.

-Interviewers will need to verify your evidence in a short time so please keep the below in mind when organising the evidence you will upload, as poorly organised/presented documents may mean achievements cannot be verified.
-If the contingency plan is enacted, evidence that is well-presented and meets the requirements will attract points towards their total score as it demonstrates organisation skills and evidence of thoroughness, which is required from an IMT trainee.
+Assessors will need to verify evidence in a short time so please keep the below in mind when organising the evidence you will upload, as poorly organised/presented documents may mean achievements cannot be verified; organisation skills are a requirement for IMT trainees!

 - If you supply no evidence, or no evidence for three or more of your scored achievements, your application will not proceed.